Violation of Probation

 If the prosecutor is able to convince the judge that the defendant violated his or her probation, then the judge can revoke, modify, or continue the probation or community control.
 If such probation or community control is revoked, the court shall adjudge the probationer or offender guilty of the offense charged and may sentence the defender up to the maximum sentence he could have had at the original sentencing.
 You do have the right to have an attorney to represent you during your violation hearing.

-Contact an Experienced Orlando Probation Attorney from NeJame Law to Handle your VOP Case
+Contact an Experienced Orlando VOP Attorney from NeJame Law

-If you or someone you care about has a violation of probation case, contact a Central Florida probation attorney from NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A.
-We handle cases in Orlando, throughout Central Florida and across Florida.
-Call us 7 days a week at (407) 245-1232, fill out our online form or e-mail us at Defense@NeJameLaw.com.
+If you or someone you care about has a violation of probation case, contact an Orlando VOP attorney from NeJame Law.
+We handle cases in Orange County and throughout Central Florida.
+Among the cities our clients come from are Orlando, Winter Park, Windermere and Kissimmee.
+Call us 7 days a week at (407) 500-0000, fill out the online form provided on this page or e-mail us at Defense@NeJameLaw.com.
 We value and respect your privacy and we will keep any information strictly confidential.